Privat Group: History

 In 1997, Lazarenko, who had already become the prime minister, was dismissed, and Miloslavsky died of a heart attack while on holiday in Austria.
 The share of Miloslavsky was inherited by his daughter Marianna, who was just finishing the school.

 In 1999–2003, Privat's structure bought about 40% of Ukrnafta shares on the open market, the controlling stake remained with the government.
 Thanks to Kolomoisky’s acquaintance with the brothers Hryhoriy and Ihor Surkis and Viktor Medvedchuk, the company’s chairman was dismissed and replaced by Kolomoisky’s appointee.

 In 2000, with the help of Hennadiy Korban, Privat was able to establish control over the Kalinin coke-chemical plant, the owner of which did not cooperate with the group.
 Korban, whose company kept the register of shareholders of the coke, through the courts canceled the transaction, which allowed his owner to collect a controlling stake.

 In the late 1990s, Igor Kolomoisky and Victor Pinchuk, who owned large stakes in the NZF, Pokrovsky (Ordzhonikidze) GOK and MGOK, agreed to work together in the ferroalloy market, but soon they quarreled.
 In 2003, Pinchuk acquired a controlling stake in the NFP during the auction, to which no one else was allowed.
 After the change of power, in 2006, Pinchuk ceded control over the NFP and received in return 25% in the Privat ferroalloy business.

 At the end of 2007, Kolomoisky sold to Evraz the controlling stakes of the six metallurgical enterprises.
 Privat received $1 billion and 9.72% of Evraz shares.
 However, two years later, Bogolyubov was removed from the board of directors of Evraz.

+As of 2024, the Group has more than 19 million active customers.